 Evangelizing best practices, nurturing community and doing R&D in front-end web development.

-- I teach web developers how to make the web more awesome.
+- I help web developers make the web even better.

 jQuery CommunityJuly 2007 - Present

 - Joined the jQuery Team, in Developer Relations; with the goal of not only outwardly sharing best practices, but also acting as a conduit reflecting the voice of the community back to the core team.

 - Founder and cohost of a weekly video podcast, yayQuery, that shares jQuery and front-end development news, techniques and best practices with a good dose of whimsy.